miku/siskin/docs/ai-intro/slides.md

 # SPAN

-span know two commands:
+span knows two commands:

 * span-import
 * span-export

-Odd names, since there is not database or something.
+Odd names, since there is no database or something.

 # LICENSE HANDLING